carpentries-incubator/fair-bio-practice/_episodes/04-IP-licensing.md

 >
-> 3. Compare the full wording of CC BY [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode) can you guess why the MIT licence is currently the most popular for open source code?
+> 3. Compare the full wording of CC BY [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode) can you guess why the MIT licence is currently one of the most popular for open source code?
 >
 >> ## Solution
 >>